Safest Teeth Whiteners

 In addition, Invisalign’s effectiveness depends on wearing the aligners as directed.
 Aside from removing them to eat or drink, Invisalign aligners should be worn almost constantly.

-For those with severe dental issues or who can’t follow directions (ex: young children), braces are a better option.
+Braces are a better option for those with severe dental issues or who can’t follow directions (ex: young children).

 In this article